philippmoritzer/bd-ml-project/README.md

 Consider using a traditional SQL database to store time series data.
 In general, it is possible, but problems arise when a certain data threshold is reached.
 It is common in time series databases to set a retention period so that data from a specific period is stored as a cumulation.
 Using the same logic in SQL, there will eventually have to be the same number of deletes as inserts, a use case that a traditional database system is not designed to handle well.
 It is also possible to shard a traditional database to scale across systems, but this requires more application code to be written.
 Time series databases and its libraries, such as InfluxDB and its python library, support this out of the box.
 [8]

 ## InfluxDB basics
-According to https://db-engines.com/, InfluxDB is the most popular NoSQL time series data created by InfluxData.
+According to https://db-engines.com/, InfluxDB is the most popular NoSQL time series database created by InfluxData.
 Its primary application is handling massive amounts of time-stamped data.
 Collecting IoT data is a common example because every data set in IoT is time-based.
-However, it is frequently used for Analytics as well as IoT data, for example, in this project time-stamped data for bird migration will be handled using InfluxDB2.
+However, it is frequently used for analytics as well as IoT data, for example, in this project time-stamped data for bird migration will be handled using InfluxDB2.
 The first version of InfluxDB came out in 2013 and the 1.x version is still commonly used.
 However, in 2020 InfluxDB was released as a stable version and is the way to go.
 It features a new query language, which will be explained in the next section, as well as a standalone binary with a graphical web interface to explore data.
 [9, 10]

 ### Flux Query Language